Please note that affiliate links may be included in some posts.

 Canva is a fantastic, free resource for graphic design.
 Besides its ease of use, you can use its custom dimensions option to create the perfectly sized logo for your WordPress theme.

 FlatIcon is one of many icon marketplaces you can find online.
-You use some of their logos for free as long as you provide attribution.
+You can use some of their icons for your logos or a favicon generator for free as long as you provide attribution.

 I actually have a paid FlatIcon plan so I don't have to provide attribution.
 I like the style and diversity of the icons- plus they're only like 6 kb large so it helps with load speed.